faraway1nspace/Flexible-R-SliceSampler/README.md

 - `x_target`: the candidate value of the variable for that posterior function
 - `x_all`: a named numeric variable with _all_ variables in a vector, needed to compute the likelihood.
 - `data_likelihood`: a named-list with all the data necessary to compute the likellihood (like the  JAGS argument `data`)
-- `prior parmaeters`: a named-list with the prior-parameters for each variable to sample
+- `prior parameters`: a named-list with the prior-parameters for each variable to sample

 The log-posterior functions are collected in a named-list `list_of_log_posteriors`, with an entry for each variable to sample (lambda and psi).
 The list is passed as an argument `slice.sample` function.